Ratings, labels, scales… the challenge of labeling to promote sustainable eating

 Béatrice Siadou-Martin, University of Montpellier; Fatiha Fort, Montpellier SupAgro and Gilles Séré de Lanauze, IAE Montpellier

 However, despite good intentions, behavior does not always follow suit.
 This gap is partly due to issues related to information.
-According to a report published in October 2021 by the European Commission, 29% of consumers view the lack of information on product sustainability as a major barrier to adopting more sustainable consumption behaviors, and 27% cite the lack of information on product repairability as a concern.
+According to a report published in October 2021 by the European Commission, 29% of consumers view the lack of information on product sustainability as a major barrier to adopting more sustainable consumption behaviors, and 27% cite the lack of information on product repairability as a problem.

 Too much information?

-We then compared three different ways of presenting this information: a dual multi-criteria scale with three environmental criteria and three social criteria; a dual overall rating (environmental and social); and a summary logo based on the principle of eco-labels.
+We then compared the three different ways of presenting this information: a dual multi-criteria scale with three environmental criteria and three social criteria; a dual overall rating—environmental and social; and a summary logo based on the principle of eco-labels.
 The results show varying levels of effectiveness depending on the pillar of sustainable development under consideration.
 The overall rating appears to be more effective than the multi-criteria scale for environmental labeling; the opposite is true for social labeling.
 This could be due to a higher degree of abstraction regarding environmental issues in consumers’ minds.
 In all cases, however, both the overall rating and the multi-criteria scale produce greater positive effects on attitude and intention when compared to a summary logo.

 This research received funding from the French National Research Agency (ANR) under the program “Environmental, Social, and Territorial Sustainability of Processed Food Products.”
 The ANR funds project-based research in France.
 Its mission is to support and promote the development of basic and applied research across all disciplines, and to strengthen the dialogue between science and society.
 For more information, visit theANR website.

-Béatrice Siadou-Martin, Professor of Management Sciences, University of Montpellier; Fatiha Fort, Professor of Marketing, Montpellier SupAgro and Gilles Séré de Lanauze, Associate Professor of Marketing, IAE Montpellier
+Béatrice Siadou-Martin, Full Professor of Management Sciences, University of Montpellier; Fatiha Fort, Professor of Marketing, Montpellier SupAgro and Gilles Séré de Lanauze, Associate Professor of Marketing, IAE Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.